3.8 billion — that’s the number of memberships US customers hold in loyalty programs. There’s no question that they are popular with consumers.

 Also, don’t forget to measure your brand loyalty and keep those metrics in check!
 This might help you to better direct your efforts in marketing and sales.

-How Can You Measure Customer Loyalty?
+How to You Measure Loyalty

 There are a variety of ways to measure customer loyalty.
 One way is to survey individual customers and ask them how likely they are to recommend your company to others, and to rate factors such as quality of products/services, price, customer service, etc.